dbrashears63/Kickstarter-Analysis/README.md

 ### Launch Dates

-It was determined the first set of date to look at will be launch dates and whether the play was a success, failure, or was cancelled.
+It was determined the first set of data to look at will be launch dates and whether the play was a success, failure, or was cancelled.
 This will show the correlation between the launch date and whether the play was a success, failure, or was cancelled.
 By creating a graph called Theater Outcomes by Launch Date this will immediately show what month or months had the best success.

 #### Results